ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Timeout for aborting Connection Establishment {#conn-establish-timeout}

-Type:
-: Integer

 This property specifies how long to wait before aborting a Connection during establishment.
-It is given in seconds.

 ## Specifying Security Parameters and Callbacks {#security-parameters}